Health and Community Studies

 This Masters of Arts program is accredited by the Council for Accreditation of Counseling & Related Educational Programs.

-As a completion program for existing licensed Registered Nurses, graduates earn a Bachelors of Science degree in Nursing upon completion.
-The program combines practical applied hands-on field work with rigorous academic coursework at an accredited regional four year university.
+Bachelor's degree completion program for registered nurses who are graduates of associate degree registered nursing (ADN) programs.
+The program combines practical applied hands-on field work with rigorous academic coursework.
 The RN-to-BSN program fills an important role in meeting the increasing need for highly trained and educated nurse professionals in communities throughout Washington State.